Master of Public Health (MPH): Health Systems Policy and Management track

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.

 Some candidates are sponsored by their own governments, universities or employers while others apply for fellowships offered through the United Nations and its specialised agencies such as UNICEF, WHO, WB, UNDP or through other international programmes, such as those of OECD, EU or OAS.
+There are opportunities from Worldbank and KIT Scholarship Fund.
 For more information on these and other possibilities, go to the KIT scholarship web page.

 Orange Knowledge Programme (OKP)